Insights

 If keyword tracking is not available at a local level, consider focusing tracking on n-grams with local intent, such as term+location or local term+near me.
 These are ways to adapt existing keyword tracking abilities to match a specific local intent.

-Google My Business Actions
+Google Business Profile Actions

 • Visits to Website – Visits are a standard SEO metric, and it is valuable to understand when these visits are being driven directly from Google My Business.